gcm107/Loan-Qualification-App/README.md

 python app.py
 ```

 If it works the terminal will display the first question, which asks for the user's credit score.
-The last step asks the user where to save the (qualifying_loans.csv) file.
+The last two step asks the user if they want to save the qualified loans.
+If the answer is yes, it promts to pick where to save the file as a csv.

 ---